the-scream_westmountmag

 Managing your time

-Your workload can cause stress, if you don’t manage your time well.
-This can be a key source of stress for very many people.
+Your workload can cause stress if you don’t manage your time well.
+This can be a key source of stress for many people.

 Other people

 People can be a significant source of stress.
-Remember to learn how to manage boundaries, dealing with unreasonable requests, and most importantly learning and knowing how and when to say ‘no’.
+Remember to learn how to manage boundaries, deal with unreasonable requests, and most importantly, understand and know how and when to say ‘no’.

 Working environment